statds/ids-s22/notes/docs/exercises.md

    persons killed and a column of the number of persons killed.
     1. Check if the number of persons killed is the summation of the number of pedestrians killed, cyclist killed, and motorists killed.
-    1. Construct the number of persons killed as the sum of the pedestrians, cyclists, and motorists killed.
-Let $Y$ be one if the number of persons killed is greater than zero; and zero otherwise.
-Fit a logistic model with $Y$ as the outcome variable and covariates that are available in the data or can be engineered from the data.
-Example covariates are crash hour, borough, number of vehicles involved, etc.
+From now on, use the number of persons killed as the sum of the pedestrians, cyclists, and motorists killed
     1. Construct a cross table for the number of persons killed by the contributing factors of vehicle one.
 Collapse the contributing factors with a count of less than 100 to "other".
 Is there any association between the contributing factors and the number of persons killed?
+    1. Create a new variable `death` which is one if the number of persons killed is 1 or more; and zero otherwise.
+Construct a cross  table for `death` versus borough.
+Test the null hypothesis that the two variables are not associated.
+    1..
+Fit a logistic model with `death` as the outcome variable and covariates that are available in the data or can be engineered from the data.
+Example covariates are crash hour, borough, number of vehicles involved, etc. Interprete your results.
+    1. In preparation for the class event at the NYC Open Data Week on March 8, suggest a meaningful question that can be answered by the data (but no need answer it this time; that will be for next week).
+You may think about comparison with data from other periods, in which case, you will need to download the right data.

+1. Consider the NYC DOB job applications dataset.
+The column "Professional Cert" indicates whether or not the application was submitted as Professionally Certified.
+A Professional Engineer (PE) or Registered Architect (RA) can certify compliance with applicable laws and codes on applications filed by him/her as applicant.
+Include this variable in the data frame that was prepared earlier.
+    1. Compare the distribution of the waiting time until approval by professionally certified or not.
+Test the null hypothesis that the waiting time until approval is independent of whether the application was professionally certified.
+    1. Compare the distribution of the waiting time until approval by borough.
+Test the null hypothesis that the waiting time are the same across all boroughs.
+    1. Compare the distribution of the waiting time until approval by five equally sized groups ordered by the logarithm of the estimated cost.
+Test the null hypothesis that the waiting time is independent of the estimated cost.
+    1. Build a linear regression model to predict the waiting time until approval with all the covariates you have created.
+Interpret your results.
+    1. In preparation for the class event as the NYC Open Data Week on March 8, suggest a meaningful questions that can be answered by the data (again, work on the answer next week).